bbauska/meta-HTML5-CSS3-in-Depth/meta HTML and CSS in Depth.md

 What this means is that it runs the embedded webpage, similar to how a webpage runs in another tab of your web browser.

-Therefore, it\'s running the HTML, CSS, and JavaScript of the embedded webpage.
+Therefore, it&apos;s running the HTML, CSS, and JavaScript of the embedded webpage.

 An iframe is often used to display adverts, but it can also be used to embed content from another website, such as a social media post.

-The content that\'s embedded is defined using the src attribute.
+The content that&apos;s embedded is defined using the src attribute.

 The value of the attribute is the URL of the content.

-It\'s also possible to set the width and height of an iframe using the width and height attributes.
+It&apos;s also possible to set the width and height of an iframe using the width and height attributes.

-While iframe is very useful, its security has been a concern since its inception because it\'s vulnerable to malicious code and injection.
+While iframe is very useful, its security has been a concern since its inception because it&apos;s vulnerable to malicious code and injection.

 As previously mentioned, a webpage can run JavaScript code.

-It\'s important to ensure that you trust the website you\'re embedding into your own.
+It&apos;s important to ensure that you trust the website you&apos;re embedding into your own.

 Fortunately, there are some attributes that can be applied to limit the